 receiving special education services and students on a 504 plan

 face unique challenges.
-Please report all equity concerns—such as
+Please report all equity concerns — such

-barriers in using a particular platform or disparate impacts of a
+as barriers in using a particular platform or disparate impacts

 representatives, and be proactive in proposing solutions.
 A